odpi/egeria-connector-ibm-information-server/clientlibrary/README.md

 ## Included asset types

 The client includes POJOs for all asset types (with their properties as class members) that are understood by a vanilla IGC environment.
-The vast majority of these are code-generated, and included in the package `org.odpi.openmetadata.adapters.repositoryservices.igc.model.generated.v115` for IGC v11.5, and `org.odpi.openmetadata.adapters.repositoryservices.igc.model.generated.v117` for IGC v11.7.
+These are code-generated, and included in the package `org.odpi.egeria.connectors.ibm.igc.clientlibrary.model.generated.<version>` for each distinct version of IGC.

 The following POJOs define common characteristics across objects for ease of re-use and generic representation, but are not themselves asset types: